Dublin 'should give up' Lough Foyle claim

 Sinn Féin has dismissed the claim as "nonsense" and accused the DUP of being "provocative".

-Meanwhile, fishermen who have taken advantage of the Stormont stalemate to set up oyster farms without a licence say they are not breaking the law.
+Meanwhile, fishermen who have taken advantage of the dispute to set up oyster farms without a licence say they are not breaking the law.

 "We are fishing here legally because there are no laws to prevent us," said William Lynch, who farms about eight million oysters on the lough.
 "It might be different in other parts of Ireland but we are talking about the Foyle which is unique."